FStarLang/FStar/doc/book/part1/part1_getting_off_the_ground.rst

 implemented by the F* compiler.
 F* also provides a basic implementation of the `Language Server Protocol
 <https://microsoft.github.io/language-server-protocol/>`_, which could
-be form the basis of integration with other editors.
+form the basis of integration with other editors.
 More information about F*'s editor support can be found `here
 <https://github.com/FStarLang/FStar/wiki/Editor-support-for-F*>`_.